edhowland/viper/README.md

 This is a simple editor in Ruby that works with screen readers, especially like VoiceOver in Mac OS, or with Orca in Linux with Gnome desktops.
 Viper only attempts an audible interface.
 Sighted users of the program will only see confusing gibberish on the screen.
+Viper is designed to work in terminal sessions either directly or over an ssh tunnel.
+Viper is not a GUI program.

 ## Source